T7 RNA polymerase: Related proteins

 T7 polymerase is a representative member of the single-subunit DNA-dependent RNAP (ssRNAP) family.
 Other members include phage T3 and SP6 RNA polymerases, the mitochondrial RNA polymerase (POLRMT), and the chloroplastic ssRNAP.
 The ssRNAP family is structurally and evolutionarily distinct from the multi-subunit family of RNA polymerases (including bacterial and eukaryotic sub-families).
 In contrast to bacterial RNA polymerases, T7 polymerase is not inhibited by the antibiotic rifampicin.
 This family is related to single-subunit reverse transcriptase and DNA polymerase.

 Application

 In biotechnology applications, T7 RNA polymerase is commonly used to transcribe DNA that has been cloned into vectors that have two (different) phage promoters (e.g., T7 and T3, or T7 and SP6) in opposite orientation.
 RNA can be selectively synthesized from either strand of the insert DNA with the different polymerases.
+Linearized plasmids or PCR products can be used as a DNA template.
 The enzyme is stimulated by spermidine and in vitro activity is increased by the presence of carrier proteins (such as BSA).

 Homogeneously labeled single-stranded RNA can be generated with this system.
 Transcripts can be non-radioactively labeled to high specific activity with certain labeled nucleotides.

 T7 RNA polymerase is used in the synthesis of mRNA and sgRNA.
+Transcripts that are generated via T7 RNA polymerase typically have Guanosine as the +1 and +2 bases to increase yield, although alternative promoter sequences to include adenine as the first nucleotide are also available.
+For mRNA, the transcripts can be co-transcriptionally capped by including a mRNA cap structure analog in the transcription reaction.